Where we sparkle and shine!

 Phonics - Read, Write Inc.

 The children learn their letter sounds through the Read, Write Inc scheme.
-Worksheets will be sent home to inform the parents of the letter sound that has been covered that week.
+Information sheets to support this will be sent home.
 Please help your child to learn their letter sounds at home as well as in school and encourage them to identify objects beginning with the sounds, e.g. s – snake, sausage.